-LABEL DESCRIPTION VLAN Type Choose 802.1Q or Port Based.
+LABEL DESCRIPTION VLAN Type Choose 802.1Q or Port Based .
 The VLAN Setup screen changes depending on whether you choose 802.1Q VLAN type or Port Based VLAN type in this screen.
 MAC Address Lea rning MAC address lear must be active. ning reduces outgoing traffic broadcasts.
 For MAC address learning to occur on a port, the port Aging Time Enter a time from 10 to 1000000 seconds.
 This is how long all dynamically learned MAC addresses remain in the MAC address table before they age out (and must be relearned).
 ARP Aging Time Aging Time Enter a time from 60 to 1000000 seconds.
 This is how long dynamically learned ARP entries remain in the ARP table before they age out (and must be relearned).
 The setting here applies to ARP entries which are newly added in the ARP table after you click Apply .
 GARP.
-Declaration hes join VLANs by making a declaration.
+Declaratio hes join VLANs by making a declaration.
 A declaration is made by issuing a Join message using ns are withdrawn by issuing a Leave message.
 A Leave All message terminates all registrations. eclaration timeout values.
 See the chapter on VLAN setup for more background information.
 Join Timer Join Timer sets the duration of the Join Period timer for GVRP in milliseconds.
 Each port has a Join Period timer.
 The allowed Join Time range is between 100 and 65535 milliseconds; the default is 200 milliseconds.
 See the chapter on VLAN setup for more background information.
 Leave Timer Leave Time sets the duration of the Leave Period timer for GVRP in milliseconds.
 Each port has a single Leave Period timer.
 Leave Time must be two times larger than Join Timer ; the default is 600 milliseconds.
+Leave All Timer Leave All Timer sets the duration of the Leave All Period timer for GVRP in milliseconds.
+Each port has a single Leave All Period timer.
+Leave All Timer must be larger than Leave Timer.